 There are many ways you can cheer up students in math and the online platform has a lot to offer when it comes to creativity.
 I’ll leave you this question to ponder upon,

 “Do you believe that you can find and use creative means to help your online students describe a mathematical concept?

 I hope you enjoyed the strategies presented.
-Any advice you can recommend?
-Share your thoughts in the comments.
+Share your ideas about distance learning.
+Share your tips in the comments!